 The annual flat rate of road tax for hybrid vehicles - including mild hybrid and plug-in hybrids (PHEV) - has gone up to £145, which is also an increase of £5 on 2020/21.
 This is referred to as the Alternative Fuel Vehicle (AFV) rate, and it also applies to cars powered by bioethanol or LPG (liquid petroleum gas).

 The £40,000-plus car tax surcharge

-There’s good news if you’re driving a zero-emissions model, as they’re exempt from the surcharge.
+There’s good news if you’re driving a zero-emissions model, however, as they’re exempt from the surcharge.

 2021 annual VED flat rates for cars registered after April 2017